Medicare and Medicaid Promoting Interoperability Program Basics

 - All returning EPs must report on a minimum 90 day eCQM reporting period..

 - EPs are required to report on any six eCQMs related to their scope of practice.

-- In addition, Medicaid EPs are required to report on at least one outcome measure.
+- In addition, EPs are required to report on at least one outcome measure.
 If no outcome measures are relevant, EPs must report on at least one high-priority measure.
 If there are no outcome or high priority measures relevant to an EP’s scope of practice, they may report on any six relevant measures.